 Minimum pay rates for award free employees who are not apprentices or trainees (effective 1 July 2018)

 (includes 20% loading)

 (21 years or older)

 The Award free minimum pay rates and entitlements summary provides these rates and the pay rates for award free apprentices and trainees in a printable pdf format.
 This summary also provides information about other entitlements for award free employees.

-We’re also aware of various outdoor adventure companies or businesses, that also pay their staff in a day-package wage.
-For example, some instructors can receive $150 per day, others $200, $250, or even $350 per day upwards, depending on the activity, skills or technical expertise required.
+We’re also aware of various outdoor adventure companies or businesses, that also pay their staff in a day-package or even a half-day wage package.
+For example, some junior instructors can receive $150 for a half-day (or less hours), others more experienced staff $250, or even $350 per day upwards, depending on the activity, skills or technical expertise required.
 For extended wilderness trips, some staff can receive $450–$550 (upwards) per day out in the field.
 These trips often includes running a series of adventure activities requiring a wide range of outdoor skills, guiding experience and technical expertise and team leadership.

 Personal Characteristics You'll Need:

 If you want to become an outdoor adventure guide, it’s important to know that your personality is just as important as any certifications that you can bring to the table.
 Does the following describe you?

 Skills and Abilities You’ll Need to Become an Outdoor Adventure Guide:

 In order to execute your job duties with competence, you’ll need to be armed with other skills, including: